klinker24/Android-FloatingTutorialActivity/README_JAVA.md

 If you would rather animate the `View` every time the page is shown, you could override the `TutorialPage#onShown(firstTimeShown: Boolean)` method, instead.
 If you override that, be sure to call the super class method.

-### Providing results from the individual pages, or the entire tutorial
+### Providing `TutorialPage` and `Activity` Results

 <p align="center">
   <img src="artwork/result_data.gif">
 </p>

-Sometimes, you may need to have some state in your tutorial.
-If you are using the tutorial to log in a user, for example, you will probably need the calling `Activity` to know if the login was successful or not.
+Sometimes, you may need store and provide some kind of state within the tutorial.
+For example: if you are using the tutorial to log in a user, you will probably need the calling `Activity` to know if the login was successful or not.

-For an example of how to provide an `Activity` result from your `TutorialPage`, please see the [SelectionDialogExample](sample-java/src/main/java/xyz/klinker/floating_tutorial/examples/SelectionDialogExample.java).
+Please see the [SelectionDialogExample](sample-java/src/main/java/xyz/klinker/floating_tutorial/examples/SelectionDialogExample.java) as an example of providing the calling `Activity` the result of your `FloatingTutorialActivity`.

 Other times, you may need to know the result of the previous page, to display the UI for the next page.
 In the [RateItExample](sample-java/src/main/java/xyz/klinker/floating_tutorial/examples/RateItExample.java), the first page asks the user to give a thumbs up or thumbs down.